tkaye407/Writing/flexible_sync.md

     These changes can only be made from the UI (not from a device in dev mode or the realm-cli) in order to eliminate the possibility of accidentally doing this.
 When you make a breaking change, the UI will warn you of the implications but functionally what will happen is:
     1. Sync will terminate and remove all sync metadata
     2. Sync will re-initialize and download all data from MongoDB and add it to Realm Sync
-    3. All devices will receive a Client Reset error sent to them to perform a ClientReset (TODO: See here) and then reconnect and resume syncing
+    3. All devices will receive a Client Reset error sent to them to perform a ClientReset and then reconnect and resume syncing
+    	- [See here](https://docs.mongodb.com/realm/sync/error-handling/client-resets/) for more information about how to handle a client reset with the SDK.

     While this works without any issues, it is still advised that breaking changes be minimized, especially in production applications.